goreleaser/goreleaser/www/docs/contributing.md

 `goreleaser` is written in [Go](https://go.dev/).

+That said, we have two different ways of running the tests, regular, and with Dagger.

+### Regular

 Prerequisites:

 - [Task](https://taskfile.dev/installation)
 - [Go 1.23+](https://go.dev/doc/install)

-Other things you might need to run the tests:
+Other things you might need to run some of the tests (they should get automatically skipped if a needed tool isn't present):

 - [cosign](https://github.com/sigstore/cosign)
 - [Docker](https://www.docker.com/)